Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

 - [x] Sanitize HTML code

 ### Bugs/Issues:
+- [ ] Web: Exported links beginning with # prepended by page url
 - [ ] Pair programmer: Line breaks in user questions (Phind uses spaces as line breaks)
 - [ ] Fix bug "charAt not a function" on some specific threads
-- [ ] Make extension icon with transparent background
+- [x] Make extension icon with transparent background
+- [x] Web: Exported links beginning with / prepended by page url
 - [x] Too long file names can cause issues with OS or Git (cf. Reduce title length feature)
 - [x] Import line breaks in user questions and search bar (Phind uses spaces as line breaks)
 - [x] Long user question are cut off in the middle so are not entirely exported